 Proof of Payment and Fare Inspections

 GO Transit uses an honour-based proof of fare payment system.
-Before you board a GO train, you must buy a ticket or tap your PRESTO card.
+Before you board a GO train or bus, you must buy a ticket or tap your PRESTO card.

-Revenue Protection Officers or Transit Safety Officers (Special Constables) routinely inspect fares on GO trains, and there is a zero-tolerance policy for fare evasion.
-If you’re unable to provide proof of fare payment, you’ll be issued one of the following tickets (the type of ticket will be dependent upon the circumstances):
+Revenue Protection Officers and Transit Safety Officers (Special Constables) conduct fare inspections on the GO system and there is zero-tolerance for fare evasion.
+Anyone who is unable to provide a valid ticket will be issued one of the following tickets (the type of ticket will be dependent upon the circumstances):

 - Notice of Violation;

 - Provincial Offence Summons; or a